 He vowed to push on with the efforts that had stalled the previous year.
 Shirley’s enemies worked vigorously against him, however.
 They penned letters to officials in London decrying Shirley’s inability to hold such a high command.
 Shirley was unaware of the smear campaign, but he had assumed the ministry would replace him with an experienced military leader.

-In the meantime, he devoted his energy to building up British forces.
+In the meantime, he devoted his energy to building up the British forces.
 As spring 1756 approached, Shirley scaled back his campaign plans, announcing that the expedition against Crown Point would take precedence over other ventures.
 By mid-1756, William Shirley’s vacillations had angered a sufficient number of colonials to bring about his recall.
 His successor, John Campbell, Lord Loudoun, arrived in New York City in mid-July 1756, amid rumors that Shirley had been relieved of command in disgrace.

 Shirley immediately sailed for England to answer charges that his accounts while commander in chief had contained irregularities.
 He was not cleared of wrongdoing until 1758.
-From 1761 to 1769 William Shirley served as governor of the Bahamas.
+From 1761 to 1769, William Shirley served as governor of the Bahamas.
 He retired in 1770 and died in Roxbury, Massachusetts, on March 24, 1771.

 William Shirley was an English governor of Massachusetts (1741–1756) and of the Bahamas (1761–1769).